 3. Libaong White Beach

-As we mentioned, in reality, Dumaluan Beach stretches a little over 3 kilometers.
-White Beach is the middle section, while Libaong is the eastern end and, after Dumaluan, it’s our favorite.
+As we mentioned, Dumaluan is actually one section of a continuous beach stretching for just over 3 kilometers.
+White Beach is the middle section, while Libaong is the eastern end and our second favorite after Dumaluan.

-Here you’ll also find palm trees, white sand, and clear water.
-If you visit Monday to Thursday, it’s rare to see many people.
+Here, too, you’ll find palm trees, white sand, and clear water.
+If you visit between Monday and Thursday, it’s rare to see many people.
 On weekends, however, there are a couple of bars where Filipinos spend the whole day eating, drinking, and enjoying the beach with their families.
-Take it as a chance to get to know some local traditions.
+It’s a great opportunity to experience the lively local atmosphere.

-As in this whole area of Panglao, if you like snorkeling, take advantage because the reef is beautiful.
+As elsewhere along this part of Panglao, it’s well worth bringing your snorkeling gear, as the reef here is beautiful.
 In fact, some of the island’s best dive sites are located right here.

 Places to stay in Libaong Beach: Amarela Resort and Aramara Resort.